schmitty2535/ms-documentation/blog/2024-10-17-Search-for-3D-Printed-Organization-System.md

 - Affordability: Compared to commercial modular storage solutions, printing your own with a 3D printer can save a significant amount of money, especially if you already have a printer at home.

-## Why I Chose MultiGrid Over Gridfinity
+## Why I Chose Multiboard Over Gridfinity
-After researching both systems and printing a few test pieces, I found that MultiGrid better suited my specific needs.
+After researching both systems and printing a few test pieces, I found that Multiboard better suited my specific needs.
-Here are the key reasons why I opted for MultiGrid:
+Here are the key reasons why I opted for Multiboard:

 1. Flexibility in Layout and Design
    The biggest advantage of MultiGrid is its flexibility.
 While Gridfinity’s uniformity is a strength, it can be